marco76/marco76.github.io/_posts/2020-01-24-java-14-pattern-matching.md

 - it generates _equals()_, _hashCode()_, toString(), read accessors ('getters') for you

 ### Restrictions
-- extend a Record, it's a final class
+- a record cannot be extended, it's a final class
-- extend a Class
+- a record cannot extend a Class
-- change a field value (no get)
+- the value (reference) of a field is final and cannot be changed

 ### Support
-- implement an interface
+- it can implement interfaces

 ### Tricks
 - mutable field: the fields should be immutable but if a field contains a List or an Array you can still change the content of the object.